 CLI vs GUI

-Summary of the CLI version advantages:
+Summary of the CLI advantages:

-• Faster and more memory efficient
+- Faster and more memory-efficient

-• Supports non-GUI platforms, such as HPC clusters.
+- Supports non-GUI platforms, such as HPC clusters.

-• Supports non-standard file extensions
+- Supports non-standard file extensions

-• Supports complex directory structure
+- Supports complex directory structure

-• Supports all major desktop platforms and Windows Subsystem for Linux (WSL)
+option for some commands - Supports all major desktop platforms and Windows Subsystem for Linux (WSL)

-• The ability to compile from the source code for any platform that supports Rust
+- The ability to compile from the source code for any platform that supports Rust

-Summary of the GUI version advantages:
+Summary of the GUI advantages:

-• Interactive and user-friendly
+- Interactive and user-friendly

-• Supports text and table viewer without third-party software
+- Supports text and table viewer without third-party software

-• Supports mobile platforms
+- Supports mobile platforms

-• Easier to use for users who are not familiar with the command line
+- Easier to use for users who are not familiar with the command line

-• Available for all major desktop and mobile platforms, but is limited by the Flutter framework platform support
+- Available for all major desktop and mobile platforms but is limited by the Flutter framework platform support

 Platform Support